TV director Paris Barclay has been elected president of the Directors Guild of America for a two-year term, succeeding Taylor Hackford.

 Apted made the nomination Saturday and Soderberg seconded it.

 Barclay asserted that he will maintain the tradition of the DGA president being a working director — in his case as the executive producer of the sixth season of “Sons of Anarchy.”
 Once that season’s shooting is completed, he plans to continue directing episodes of other series that interest him along with a feature film.

 Barclay joined the DGA in 1992 and became a member of the African American Steering Committee in 1993.
 He’s also served on the Western Directors Council for 16 years and received the guild’s Robert B. Aldrich Achievement Award for service in 2007.

-“I am profoundly honored to be elected President of the DGA,” said Barclay to the assembled delegates after the vote.
+“I am profoundly honored to be elected president of the DGA,” said Barclay in his acceptance speech.
 “The DGA has worked for more than three-quarters of a century to advance the creative and economic rights of directors and their teams and I look forward to continuing this strong tradition of service.
 As the son of a glass blower and a tile maker from Chicago, I am extremely humbled to have the honor to serve in the footsteps of the legendary leaders of the DGA like Frank Capra, Robert Wise and Gil Cates.”

 - Arts & Entertainment

 - Michael Apted